Hubs-Foundation/hubs-cloud/README.md

 - your best option is to put your box on a public internet IP address with no access to anything else such as your internet intranet
 - alternatively if you know your network infrastructure you could setup a virtual private network segment
-- what many users will end up doing is to port forward the TCP and UDP ports Hubs CE needs via your router onto the IP address of the box in your home network.
+- what many home users will end up doing is to port forward the TCP and UDP ports Hubs CE needs via your router onto the IP address of the box in your home network.
 I reitarate **THIS PUTS YOUR COMPUTER SYSTEMS AT RISK AND YOU TAKE THIS STEP ENTIRELY AT YOUR OWN RISK**.
-You should find the docuementation on how to configure port forwarding at your internet provider's website.
+You should find the documentation on how to configure port forwarding at your internet provider's website.
 If you don't at least have an idea what this term means **PLEASE** don't do it.

 The port forwarding and firewalling setup that I use with Hubs looks like this (this is a dump from the `ufw` firewall I am using on a development box)

-**NOTE** I suspect that we don't need all these ports but this is what I am using at present and it works for me [TBD: Correct to limit to needed ports]
+**NOTE** I suspect that we don't need all these ports but this is what I am using at present and it works for me [**TBD:** Correct to limit to needed ports]

 | To                        |  Action  |     From |
 | --                        |  ------  |     ---- |